 Her graduate work in the Department of Human Genetics at the Medical College of Virginia, Virginia Commonwealth University, focused on the genetic susceptibility to endocrine disorders in individuals with the congenital Rubella syndrome.
 Over the past 30 years, she has been the PI or co-PI of multiple externally funded grants in the area of human genetics.

-Dr. Arnos teaches courses in research methods and human genetics.
+Dr. Arnos teaches BIO 201 Research Methods and BIO 411/711 Human Genetics.
 She is actively involved in research on hereditary deafness to study common genes causing deafness and the impact of genetic testing on the deaf community.

 Dr. Arnos is also Director of the Genetics Program, which provided genetic counseling services to deaf people from 1984 through 2009.